A novel large-strain kinematic framework for fiber-reinforced laminated composites and its application in the characterization of damage: Introduction

 Motivated by these major works, we extend this framework to model fiber-reinforced laminated composites undergoing damage.
 Here, we use the following modeling strategy.
 We start with the motion of a composite particle consisting of both fibers and matrix.
 Following the theory of multiple natural configurations, when an infinitesimal neighborhood around the composite particle is subjected to an instantaneous elastic unloading through $\mathbf{F}^{e^{-1}}$, it occupies a local natural configuration.
 Now, in view of the multi-continuum theory of Bedford and Stern~(1972)~\cite{bedford1972multi}, the composite particle containing both the matrix and fiber is considered as a single particle due to the interaction force between the constituents.
 To understand the underlying mechanics, however, the composite particle in the natural configuration is further subjected to another unloading in which these interaction forces are removed.
 As a result, the inelastic deformation gradient, $\mathbf{F}^i$ is further decomposed into two parts, viz., $\mathbf{F}^i=\mathbf{F}^r_{\alpha}\,\mathbf{F}^d_{\alpha}$ where $\alpha$ represents either the matrix or the fiber.
 Physically, this decomposition is similar to the unloading process of Rajagopal and Srinivasa~(1998)~\cite{rajagopal1998mechanics} in which the tangent map $\mathbf{F}^{r^{-1}}_{\alpha}$ results in two separate natural configurations for the composite constituents and these configurations are related to the undeformed configuration through the tangent maps $\mathbf{F}^d_{\alpha}$.
-Thus, the total deformation gradient is multiplicatively decomposed into three terms, viz., $\mathbf{F}=\mathbf{F}^e\,\mathbf{F}^r_{\alpha}\,\mathbf{F}^d_{\alpha}$.
-A three-term multiplicative decomposition of the deformation gradient is not new; it has been previously used in the context of polycrystalline plasticity~\cite{kratochvil1972finite,butler1998polycrystal,bammann2001model}, viscoelasticity~\cite{malek2018derivation} as well as thermo-viscoelasticity of multi-phase polymer mixtures~\cite{sreejith2023thermodynamic}.
-However, the underlying physics of the proposed framework is particularly designed to address the problem under consideration.
+Thus, the total deformation gradient is multiplicatively decomposed into three terms, viz., $\mathbf{F}=\mathbf{F}^e\,\mathbf{F}^r_{\alpha}\,\mathbf{F}^d_{\alpha}$.{A three-term multiplicative decomposition of the deformation gradient has been previously used in different contexts such as, polycrystalline plasticity~\cite{kratochvil1972finite,bammann2001model}, viscoelasticity~\cite{malek2018derivation} as well as thermo-viscoelasticity of multi-phase polymer mixtures~\cite{sreejith2023thermodynamic}.
+However, the underlying physics of the proposed framework is particularly developed for characterizing the damage mechanisms in fiber-reinforced laminated composites from a theoretical mechanics perspective.}